-For more information on DCC see Section 4.6.3.
+For more information on DCC, see Section 6.6.3.

-5.4.5 Disabling N2HET Outputs
+7.4.5 Disabling N2HET Outputs

 Some applications require the N2HET outputs to be disabled under some fault condition.
-The N2HET module provides this capability via the "Pin Disable" input signal.
+The N2HET module provides this capability through the "Pin Disable" input signal.
 This signal, when driven low, causes the N2HET outputs identified by a programmable register (HETPINDIS) to be tri-stated.
-Please refer to the device Technical Reference Manual for more details on the "N2HET Pin Disable" feature.